jcoreio/clarity-plugin-toolkit/packages/ink-levels-widget-example/README.md

 ## Deploying

-Run `npm run deploy`, and `clarity-feature-toolkit` will run through the process of deploying to Clarity in an interactive CLI.
+Run `npm run deploy`, and `clarity-plugin-toolkit` will run through the process of deploying to Clarity in an interactive CLI.